Kenmore Beavers Win at Oshkosh

 Judges take into account not only how the aircraft looks, but the degree of craftsmanship involved in building, restoring and maintaining the planes.

-Kenmore Air’s Maintenance Department has been rebuilding and maintaining planes since 1946.
+Kenmore Air’s Maintenance Department has been restoring and maintaining planes since 1946.
 We handle all our own airframe wiring, avionics installations, sheet metal work, engine overhaul, upholstery, and assembly.
 This allows us to maintain our world-class standards.

 Throughout the years, the Restoration Program has fully restored more than 150 Beaver airframes.
 Today, the ‘Kenmore Beaver’ has become the standard for Beaver restorations.